 Committee member and program co-director of the Upper Great Plains Transportation Institute at North Dakota State University, Brenda Lantz, notes the practical challenges listed in the IRT, particularly how well the general public can understand the writing of the program.
 She is pleased to see that they were able to gain insights during the testing of the IRT, which helped lead to proposed changes that will improve the SMS.

 The CEO of Bluewire was actually a fan of the IRT as it was an excellent solution.
 Bryan believes that some people at FMCSA did not understand the science behind the IRT, so they were unable to explain it to the truckers.
 Bryan notes the science behind credit scores, IQ scores, or how educators compute grades.
 Each of those are IRT models, and everyone trusts each model as it was good science.

 Overall, the IRT has had mixed reviews by people within the trucking industry.
 There are those who believe it is far too complex for people to understand.
 Others believe that the IRT is helpful even though it is complex.
 Thankfully, the feedback from the trucking industry will help the FMCSA make improvements to the IRT.

 If you are in need of moving equipment like bulldozers, a prized Lamborghini, or a beat up clunker, we at SAC are more than capable of handling and walking you through the entire process.
-If you are interested, contact a SAC representative today to get started!
+If you are interested, contact a Ship A Car representative today to get started!